A-League Women: Performance record

 Performance and ranking of clubs based on their best regular season result in the W-League and A-League Women.
-The 2021–22 season is Wellington Phoenix's first season.

 Organisation

 Squad formation and salaries

 An A-League Women squad is required to have a minimum of 20 and a maximum of 26 players.
 Players typically receive a one-season contract, with many playing in leagues in other countries during the A-League Women off-season.
 Due to the A-League Women season running during the off-season of several leagues around the world, many foreign players have played for teams in A-League Women and vice versa.